mi2bprob382/paulinarizzo.com/_posts/2025-03-10-pottery-classes-oaxaca.md

 * Beginner-level bilingual classes
 * Tuesdays 3:00-5:00 P.M.
 * Class size is limited to 6 people
-* Classes are held at my studio in San Agustín Etla, Oaxaca, México
+* Classes are held at my studio in San Agustín Etla, Oaxaca, Mexico
 * Please bring comfortable clothes that you can get dirty

 ### About firing your pottery